Free treatment usually worth over $2000! Dogs with Inflammatory Bowel Disease (IBD) required for clinical trial

 Is your dog suffering from vomiting, diarrhoea and weight loss?
-Your pet may have inflammatory bowel disease (IBD) and could participate in our clinical trial and receive treatment for free (usually worth over $2000).
+They may have inflammatory bowel disease (IBD) and could receive free treatment by participating in our research.

 Similar to IBD for people, IBD in dogs is a group of diseases that causes inflammation in the gastrointestinal (GI) tract.
-Signs and symptoms include vomiting, diarrhoea, weight loss and even abdominal discomfort.
+This inflammation interferes with the ability to digest and absorb nutrients.
+Signs and symptoms may include vomiting, diarrhoea, weight loss and abdominal discomfort.

-Unfortunately, IBD encompasses a lot of different processes, and part of the difficulty in treating the disease in dogs is trying to figure out the responsible cause.
-IBD can be due to a response to something in the diet, a change in the type or numbers of bacteria in the gut or some other substance in the gut.
-Genetics also plays a role, which is why some breeds of dogs seem to get this disease more than others.
+Unfortunately, IBD encompasses multiple processes and part of the difficulty in treating the disease in dogs is trying to figure out the responsible cause.
+IBD can be due to a response to something in the diet, a change in the type or numbers of gut bacteria or some other substance in the gut.
+Genetics also plays a role, which is why some breeds of dogs are more likely to present with this disease.

-- Signs of chronic (> 3 weeks) gastrointestinal disease (vomiting, diarrhoea, weight loss)
+- Show signs of gastrointestinal disease for a period of more than 3 weeks (vomiting, diarrhoea, weight loss)

 - No recent treatment with antibiotics or prednisolone

 - Able to travel to U-Vet Hospital in Werribee for initial assessment, then regularly until clinical remission.
 The final visit will be 3 months after remission.